April · Fair Housing Month

 Source: NAR Economists' Outlook, April 2026.
 Savings rate assumed at 15% of median income.

 Pierce County sits roughly in the middle of that spread — not the brutal 12-15 year coastal California markets, but meaningfully above the 2-3 year Midwest markets.
 That middle position is exactly where first-time-buyer storytelling matters.
-We're not unaffordable and we're not a bargain — we're a place where saving the down payment is real work that takes real planning.
+Tacoma isn't unaffordable and isn't a bargain — it's a place where saving the down payment is real work that takes real planning.

 The compounding angle